eclipse-hawkbit/hawkbit/CONTRIBUTING.md

 ### Utility library usage

 hawkBit has currently both [guava](https://github.com/google/guava) and [Apache commons lang](https://commons.apache.org/proper/commons-lang/) on the classpath in several of its modules.
-However, we see introducing to many utility libraries problematic as we force these as transitive dependencies on hawkBit users.
+However, we see introducing too many utility libraries problematic as we force these as transitive dependencies on hawkBit users.
 We in fact are looking into reducing them in future not adding new ones.

 So we kindly ask contributors: